thacherT1D/webdevstuff/Data_Structures__Algorithms/Algorithms.desc.md

 The correctness of an algorithm is a difficult one to determine.
 Formally, this would require a mathematical proof that defines that given certain inputs, expected outputs would be produced.
 In fact, there's a whole research field on building systems that can _prove_ the correctness of an algorithm.

 Instead of a proof, programmers use the next best tool: testing.
-Testing cannot determine completely that all inputs produce expected outputs, but it helps identify the cases that make us more comfortable in believing the algorithm is correct.
+Testing cannot determine completely that all inputs produce expected outputs, but it helps identify the cases that make us more confident in believing the algorithm is correct.

 After proving and testing, programmers rely on reasoning in the brain that their algorithm works as expected.